cataclysmbnteam/Cataclysm-BN/doc/COMPILING/COMPILING.md

 The app stores data files on the device in `/sdcard/Android/data/com.cleverraven/cataclysmdda/files`.
 The data is backwards compatible with the desktop version.

-## Linux Troubleshooting

-If you get an error stating `make: build-scripts/validate_pr_in_jenkins: Command not found` clone a separate copy of the upstream source to a new git repository as your git setup has become corrupted by the Blob.

 # Mac OS X

 To build Cataclysm on Mac you'll need [Command Line Tools for Xcode](https://developer.apple.com/downloads/) and the [Homebrew](http://brew.sh) package manager.
 With Homebrew, you can easily install or build Cataclysm using the [cataclysm](https://formulae.brew.sh/formula/cataclysm) forumla.